-WHO: No evidence that people who have survived Covid 19 have immunity
+Covid 19 coronavirus: WHO says no evidence virus survivors are immune

 She added: "These antibody tests will be able to measure that level of seroprevalence - that level of antibodies but that does not mean that somebody with antibodies means that they are immune."

-Dr van Kerkhove said it was "a good thing" that so many tests are being developed.
+Dr van Kerkhove said it was "a good thing" so many tests were being developed.

 But she cautioned: "We need to ensure that they are validated so that we know what they say they attempt to measure they are actually measuring."

-Her colleague Dr Michael Ryan said the antibody tests also raised ethical questions."There are serious ethical issues around the use of such an approach and we need to address it very carefully, we also need to look at the length of protection that antibodies might give," he said.
+Her colleague, Dr Michael Ryan, said the antibody tests also raised ethical questions.

+"There are serious ethical issues around the use of such an approach and we need to address it very carefully, we also need to look at the length of protection that antibodies might give," he said.

-"You might have someone who believes they are seropositive (have been infected) and protected in a situation where they may be exposed and in fact they are susceptible to the disease."
+"You might have someone who believes they are seropositive [have been infected] and protected in a situation where they may be exposed and in fact they are susceptible to the disease."

 Dr Ryan said the tests had to be used as part of a coherent public health policy.